+- a) Toi Ohomai offers the following formal awards (as defined under NZQA rules):

+- Master's Degree;

+- Postgraduate Diploma;

+- Postgraduate Certificate;

+- Graduate Diploma;

+- Graduate Certificate;

+- Bachelor's Degree

+- Diploma; and

+- · Certificate.

-- a) Toi Ohomai offers the following formal awards (as defined under NZQA rules): - Masters Degree - Post-graduate Diploma - Post-graduate Certificate - Graduate Diploma - Graduate Certificate - Bachelors Degree - Diploma - Certificate (including Certificate of Proficiency) - b) All formal qualifications awarded by Toi Ohomai in New Zealand will be approved by NZQA and listed on the NZQF. - c) All formal awards shall be awarded on successful completion of an approved programme and completion of any other specified criteria that must be met for award of the qualification. - d) Where a qualifications or programmes is not quality assured by NZQA, no reference to NZQA may be used on any programme documentation, programme promotion, academic record or parchment issued. - e) Parchments for formal awards issued by Toi Ohomai shall bear the Council's seal. - f) Where completion of the programme leads to an award by another authority, the regulations of that authority will apply.
+- b) All formal qualifications awarded by Toi Ohomai and delivered in New Zealand will be approved by NZQA and listed on the NZQF.

+- c) All formal qualifications shall be awarded on successful completion of an approved programme and completion of any other specified criteria that must be met for award of the qualification. - d) Where a qualification or programme is not quality assured by NZQA, no reference to NZQA may be used on any programme documentation, programme promotion, academic record or parchment issued. - e) Parchments for formal awards issued by Toi Ohomai shall bear the Council's seal. - f) Where completion of the programme leads to an award by another authority, the regulations of that authority will apply.